nbaars/owasp-dependency-check-as-one/README.md

 ### Updates

 The Github actions for this project run every day the images will be tagged by date as follows: `yyyyMMdd` and `latest` will always point to today.
+The repository contains a trigger which will run each day at 0:00 UTC.

 ### Limitations